PPO Health Insurance

 Despite a clear demand in New York State for PPO health insurance plans, they are not offered at the New York State Health Insurance Exchange.
 So what is left?

-Well what is left are generally Health Maintenance Organization style plans at the New York State health insurance exchange.
+Well, what is left are generally Health Maintenance Organization style plans at the New York State Health Insurance Exchange.
 An HMO plan is a type of managed care plan that provides health care through a network of contracted health care facilities and providers like physicians, dentists, hospitals, and pharmacies.

 While it might at first sound similar to a PPO health insurance plan, it is not.
-For an HMO plan you must select a primary care physician (PCP) within its network of providers, which is usually smaller than a PPO network.
+For an HMO plan, you must select a primary care physician (PCP) within its network of providers, which is usually smaller than a PPO network.
 This is a required part of the process as the PCP acts as your gatekeeper to the rest of the health plan’s network of doctors and specialists.
 Meaning that you cannot see or visit any other part of the network without first getting a referral from your PCP.
 This kind of gatekeeping with an HMO plan makes it a much cheaper option for health insurance companies than a PPO plan.

 Why are HMO plans Cheaper?

 HMOs are cheaper simply because they have a smaller network of doctors and hospitals.
-A health insurance company needs to make fewer reimbursement agreements, and thus spends less money to bring each provider on board.
+A health insurance company needs to make fewer reimbursement agreements and thus spends less money to bring each provider on board.

-Additionally, with your PCP as the gatekeeper to the rest of your network, the insurance company can rest assured that you’re only going to a specialist when you really need the care.
+Additionally, with your PCP as the gatekeeper to the rest of your network, the insurance company can rest assured that you’re only going to a specialist when you need the care.
 Rather than you going to see an expensive specialist without truly having a pressing medical reason.
 For someone in a PPO plan, their copay might be the same at both their primary care doctor and the specialist, but the insurance company is likely reimbursing the specialist much more than the primary care physician.
 Added up over time and across the population you can see how health insurance companies could lose money on PPO plans.

-One of the primary stated goals of the ACA was to bring America’s health care spending under control.
-Because of that pressure there are regulations baked into the legislation that put enormous pressure on insurance companies to keep prices down, and at a certain percentage level for those within particular income brackets.
+One of the primary stated goals of the ACA was to bring America’s healthcare spending under control.
+Because of that pressure, there are regulations baked into the legislation that put enormous pressure on insurance companies to keep prices down, and at a certain percentage level for those within particular income brackets.